marbetschar/marco.betschart.name/areas/knowledge-management/the-para-method.md

 The PARA Method (**P**rojects, **A**reas, **R**esources, **A**rchives) is a tool-agnostic structure to organize digital information, with the goals of beeing universal, flexible, simple, actionable, cross-platform, outcome-oriented, modular and opportunistic.

-To achieve its goals, the method requires us to every type of information into one of the following four top-level categories:
+To achieve its goals, the method requires us to classify each piece of information into one of four categories:

 ## [Projects](projects)